salviromain/rl_mldl_25/README.md

 ### General Description

-This repository, originally forked from [rl_mldl_25](https://github.com/lambdavi/rl_mldl_25), contains the complete implementation developed by Group 4 (Salvi, Sernia, Vittimberga, Zoccatelli) for Tasks 2–6 of the *Machine Learning and Deep Learning* course, Master's program in Data Science and Engineering at Politecnico di Torino.
+This repository, originally forked from [rl_mldl_25](https://github.com/lambdavi/rl_mldl_25), contains all the code developed by Group 4 (Salvi, Sernia, Vittimberga, Zoccatelli) for Tasks 2–6 of the course project for *01TXFSM-Machine learning and Deep learning*, Master's program in Data Science and Engineering at Politecnico di Torino.

+To view the `Report` with hyperlinks working correctly, download at this [link](https://github.com/salviromain/rl_mldl_25/raw/main/Report.pdf)

 ## Repository Structure and Branches